Close Menu

 Additionally, Brett Bunkall and Andria Summers have years of legal experience helping clients in SSD hearings.
 You can trust that our lawyers and staff will do everything they can to win your SSD and SSI benefits.

-We are paid 25% of your back benefits, with a cap of $7200 or 25% of the back benefits.
+We are paid 25% of your back benefits or the attorney fee cap.
 The attorney fee is whatever is less between the two.
 If we do not win, then there is no attorney fee.
 That is right.
 If there is no back benefit for you, then there is no attorney fee for us.
 You can also call us today for a free review of your case.

-HIRE US BECAUSE WE WANT TO WIN YOUR LUPUS SSD BENEFITS
+HIRE US BECAUSE WE WANT TO WIN YOUR SSD BENEFITS

 Many people think they need to hire an attorney where they live.
 But, that is not true.
 We can represent you no matter where you live.
 For example, we are members of the bar in many states.